alludhanush777-gif/alludhanush777-gif/README.md

 - 🤝 **Pair-friendly** — open to pairing on backend logic, API design, or database schema decisions.
 - 📬 **Reach out before a big PR** — for anything non-trivial, I'll open an issue or discussion first so we're aligned before I put in the work.

-If you're maintaining a beginner-friendly Node.js, Express, or MongoDB project and could use an extra pair of hands, feel free to reach out.
+If you're maintaining a beginner-friendly Node.js or MongoDB project and could use an extra pair of hands, feel free to reach out.

 <br/>